colares/py-tic-tac-toe/README.md

       python main.py

 ## How to play it
 I hadn't planned to create this section.
-But I did, since the use interface is not THAT amazing.
+But I did, since the user interface is not THAT amazing.

 **Consider this as an opportunity to collaborate :)**